In Person

 Countdown-to-New-Years-1.png

 Visit the National Constitution Center for special activities and fun for the whole family!
-Join us we count down to the new year by exploring a different amendment in the Bill of Rights each day.
+Join us as we count down to the new year by exploring a different amendment in the Bill of Rights each day.
 Test your knowledge through interactive programs and trivia, join a gallery talk in our First Amendment gallery, and meet historic figures who used the First Amendment to expand the meaning of “We the People.”

 Programs at the Museum